 Oral care is an important part of your child's overall health.
 It should start right from the time your child gets his/her first tooth.
 Pediatric dentistry is a field dedicated to taking care of the oral health of children and teenagers.
-Dentists make sure to conduct a thorough examination of teeth to find signs of tooth decay and other imperfections.
+Dentists make sure to conduct a thorough examination of their teeth to find signs of tooth decay and other imperfections.
 Early interruption and dental care can ensure that the problems do not reoccur when the child grows up.
 Our dental office is dedicated to providing comprehensive dental care.
-Our pediatric dentistry treatment in Katy, TX helps children of the city and surrounding localities to stay away from dental problems.
+Our pediatric dentistry treatment in Katy, TX helps children in the city and surrounding cities to stay away from dental problems.
 Parents rely on us for the dental care of their children.

 Why Pediatric Dentistry?

 American Academy of Pediatric Dentistry recommends that every child should be taken to a pediatric dentist by the time the first tooth erupts or by the time he/she is one year old.
 Oral care can play a crucial role in how a child grows up.
 Healthy teeth can support a nutritious diet in children which directly affects their growth.
 Through pediatric dentistry, dentists can ensure good oral health is maintained in children.
 Dentists can detect signs and symptoms of dental problems and take steps to prevent diseases.
 Dentists provide valuable tips to parents on how to maintain good oral hygiene in children.
 Also they can usually point out any bad habits that might be causing their dental problems and advise parents on steps which should be taken to avoid such practices.